rwlopez98/OpenPose-Colab-Notebook/README.md

 Thank you to @https://github.com/14790897 for doing a lot of the ground work for me back in August 2023.

-This is a rebuild notebook version of OpenPose designed to be run and excuted on Google Colab.
+This is a Linux/Ubuntu notebook version of OpenPose designed to be run and excuted on Google Colab.
 I've gone ahead and rehosted all the missing files on my own personal Google Drive and this project links to those locations.
 I plan on leaving them up for the timebeing.
 I updated this project mainly to leverage a lot of the newer functions of Colab to improve performance and increase robustness of the